 If you click “Cancel,” the installation of the torrent client will abort.

-uTorrent is the most difficult to install due to the fact there are more “Offers” to be wary of during installation but it does install faster than BitLord.
+uTorrent is the most difficult to install because there are more “Offers” to be wary of during installation, but it does install faster than BitLord.

 BitLord is much easier to install than uTorrent.